nvenk67/tekton-may-2022/Day9/README.md

 </pre>

 ## Lab Exercise - Task that retrieves values from ConfigMap mounted as a Volume

+#### Points to note/remember when using ConfigMap as a Volume
+- it has a size limit of max 1MB
+- the volume mounted from a ConfigMap will be read only

 ```
 cd ~/tekton-may-2022
 git pull